 We’ll share your information with the Insolvency Service if you decide to enter a Breathing Space.
 The Insolvency Service will store your contact details and information about your debts on their online Breathing Space system.
 Your creditors will be able to see your information on the system, but only for debts you owe to them.

 If you're the client of a different advice charity and used the Debt Advice Project

 Your personal information is shared securely with us from the charity you got advice from.
-We then share that information with the Money Advice Service, our funder, as part of our regular reporting.
+They should get your permission then send us the information.
+We then share some information with the Money and Pensions Service, our funder, as part of our regular reporting.